MicrosoftDocs/Viva/Viva/glint/setup/360-subject-experience.md

 ### What if I haven't invited enough feedback providers?

-You’ll receive on-screen direction if you haven’t met your minimum.
+You receive on-screen direction if you haven’t met your minimum.
 Select **Update Feedback Providers** after you have entered enough providers.

 ::image type="content" source="../../media/glint/setup/360-not-enough-providers.png" lightbox="../../media/glint/setup/360-not-enough-providers.png" alt-text="Screenshot of the Not Enough Feedback Providers window.":::

 ### Feedback provider reminder

-If you haven’t had time yet or have forgotten to select your feedback providers, you’ll receive this email:
+If you haven’t had time yet or have forgotten to select feedback providers, you receive this email:

 ::image type="content" source="../../media/glint/setup/360-feedback-reminder.png" alt-text="Screenshot of the feedback provider selection reminder window.":::

 ## Step 2 - Take your self-assessment

 From the Feedback tab on your Glint dashboard, select **View** for your program.
 Now Step 2 can be activated.
 Select the **Take Assessment** button and follow the on-screen instructions.
-Note that your due date for your self-assessment displays.
+Your due date for your self-assessment displays.

 ::image type="content" source="../../media/glint/setup/360-take-self-assessment.png" alt-text="Screenshot of the feedback provider selection reminder window.":::